 - It’s one of the more expensive options.

-- Can be difficult to replace a damaged plank.
+- It can be difficult to replace a damaged plank.

-In the past, many people avoided using it because of the moisture and heat that is often created in the kitchen.
+In the past, many people avoided using hardwood flooring because of the moisture and heat often created in the kitchen.
 Solid hardwood can expand and warp in humid and moist environments.

 Fortunately, we now have engineered hardwood.

-- Highly water resistant and some options are even waterproof.
+- Vinyl is highly water-resistant and some options are even waterproof.

 - You can find a wide assortment of colors and styles.

 - It is easy to clean and maintain.